vishalchepuri/Health-level-analyzer/README.md

 # Health-level-analyzer

-It is a java Project which is used to check the condition of BP,BMI,Heartrate
+A java application for building resume checking the condition of BP,BMI,Heartrate certain inputs.